jitsucom/eventnative-java-sdk/README.md

 The asynchronous client does not guarantee that all the messages of the queue will be delivered.
 If you stop the application, events at the queue that were not processed get lost.
-To avoid this problem, you should use synchronous and implement your own persistence of the events.
+To avoid this problem, you should use a synchronous client and implement your own persistence of the events.

 To check which events are still in the queue, use org.eventnative.client.EventNativeAsyncClient.getUnprocessedEvents

 ## Synchronous clients
-These clients send event and return server response.
+These clients send an event and return server response.
 We have an implementation of one [sync client](https://github.com/ksensehq/eventnative-java-sdk/blob/master/src/main/java/org/eventnative/client/EventNativeSyncClient.java).

 Example of sync event sending:
 ```java